 Converging verticals is the effect you see where the sides of tall buildings appear to converge inwards.
 This then gives the building the appearance that it is leaning backwards.
 You can see an example in the image below.

-In another article I explain the cause of this problem and how to correct the problem in Photoshop.
+In another article, I explain the cause of this problem and how to correct the problem in Photoshop.
 But as not everyone is a Photoshop user this tutorial will examine how to fix converging verticals in Lightroom.

 Lightroom Lens Correction

-There are a number of section within the Lens Correction Panel.
+There are a number of sections within the Lens Correction Panel.
 These are Basic, Profile, Color and Manual.
 We need to use the features of the Manual Panel.
 In the screenshot above you can see that a correction has already been applied to the image as it wasn’t exactly horizontal.

 To correct the converging verticals it’s necessary to apply a negative Vertical adjustment.
 This causes the lower part of the image to move inwards whilst the upper part moves out.
 You can see this in the following screenshot.